Final laboratory test

 4. none of the answers are correct;

-1. as a cathode because at the cathode reduction processes take place;
+1. as the anode because at the anode reduction processes take place;

 2. as the anode because at the anode oxidation processes take place;